BayajidAlam/github-collab-task/README.md

 - Deploy your frontend application and write clear readME file with demo user password, other credentials

-- Now you are done, make a pull request to main branch with description.
+- Now you are done, comsume given api, deploy your frontend and provide live link on trallo.
 Try to submit in 2 days, Best of luck.